-So, where does this ‘inspired’ creativity come from?
-Does the vital upsurge of energy originate in your brain or from beyond it?
-And how can we tap into it more often so that it’s a river flowing through our lives rather than a sprinkler that sometimes turns on, and then off again?
+Does the upsurge of energy originate in the brain or come from somewhere else?
+And how can you tap into it more often, so it’s a river flowing through you rather than a sprinkler that sometimes turns on and then off again?
 Don’t we all want to ride the epic wave of creativity?

 STEs and ‘spontaneous inspired creativity’